Spanish Meteorological Association

 If you are the contact person for this centre and you wish to make any changes, please contact us.

-Senior State Meteorologist and member of Spanish Meteorological Association
+Senior State Meteorologist and president of Spanish Meteorological Association

 An international team has analyzed the sudden changes in temperature that occurred in the world between 1961 and 2023.
 Their conclusions are that more than 60% of the regions included in the analysis - including Western Europe - have experienced an increase in the frequency and intensity of these sudden changes, which can endanger health, agriculture or infrastructures.
 Moreover, the trend will continue to rise as a result of climate change.
 The results are published in the journal Nature Communications.